 1340 E. 8th St. #104, Tempe, AZ 85281

-It’s rumored that some employees have even had an encounter—and in one case, conversed with—ghostly apparitions.
-After doing research of their own, Four Peaks discovered that their building has seen its share of tragedy, from train wrecks just outside the building to actual deaths within it.
+Strange and mysterious happenings include reports of weird noises echoing from the rafters and missing equipment to employee encounters that include at least one conversation with a ghostly apparition.
+After doing research of their own, the folks at Four Peaks discovered that their building has seen its share of tragedy, from train wrecks just outside the building to actual deaths within it.

 It’s not surprising that Tempe has a few ghostly hangers on.
 Tempe is a great city and it’s perfectly understandable that some people love it here so much that they refuse to leave under any circumstances.
-May your Halloween be safe, fun and any encounters with the spirit world be marginally frightening but mostly friendly.
+May your Halloween be safe and fun — and any encounters with the spirit world be marginally frightening, but mostly friendly.

-For more information on worldly things to do in Tempe, visit our Tempe calendar of events or call 480-894-8158.
+For more information on things to do in Tempe, visit our Tempe calendar of events.